dnwiebe/Scala_Katas/README.md

 In the first, which we will call the Absolute Stage, the two players proceed through a sequence of absolute point
-names: love, fifteen, thirty, and forty.
+names: "love," "fifteen," "thirty," and "forty."
 During this stage, the score will be either of the form "Alice forty, Bob fifteen" if the players have different scores, or of the form "Love all" if the scores are the same.